Skip to content

 About this calculator

 Carbon offsets let individuals and organisations compensate for emissions they cannot yet eliminate by funding verified projects that remove or avoid an equivalent amount of CO₂.
 This calculator uses the formula: Annual Cost = (annualEmissions × offsetPercentage / 100) × pricePerTon / timeframe.
 The tons to offset equal total annual emissions multiplied by the chosen offset percentage.
-That quantity is then priced at a per-ton rate that varies by program type: renewable energy credits cost $15/ton, reforestation $12/ton, methane capture $18/ton, and standard offsets $10/ton.
+That quantity is then priced at a per-ton rate set directly by the program type you choose: $15/ton for Forest Conservation, $25/ton for Renewable Energy, $35/ton for Direct Air Capture, $20/ton for Methane Reduction, and $18/ton for Cookstove Projects.
 Dividing by timeframe spreads the total cost across the selected number of years, giving an annualised budget figure.
 Note that real market prices fluctuate; the built-in rates are illustrative benchmarks.

 How to use